ychuang6/sams-documentation/source/settingtemplate.rst

 1. CT Image (Referred to as *Template Scan* in the rest of this documentation)
 2. 3D Mandible Model (Referred to as *Template Model* in the rest of this documentation)

 This set of *reference templates* can be altered according to user preferences and research goals.
 Parameters presented in this documentation were optimized based on this set of *reference templates*.
 The user should perform parameter optimization to allow for best-performance of the reference templates built.
-Refer to Basic Workflow section for details of parameters set for this pipeline.

 Template Preparation Process
 ----------------------------